Sonic Riders: Reception

 Still, the game's sense of speed was generally praised.
 IGN wrote "Sonic Team has done a solid job of delivering on speed and anarchy" and cited the pace as making races unpredictable and fun.
 GameSpot agreed and described the turbulence-riding as inventive.
 Eurogamer thought the speed was exciting and wrote it reminded them of the original Sega Genesis Sonic games.
 GamePro was more critical, agreeing with Eurogamer the speed was exciting but feeling that it made the game feel "more like a surreal rollercoaster ride than a game".
 Difficulty maintaining speed was noted by many reviewers.
 GamesRadar+ called it "almost impossible...
 Clipping a corner or bumping into a wall can bring your 200mph screamfest to a complete halt", and Eurogamer wrote it was the game's biggest flaw.
 The pitstop system was especially criticized; GameSpy wrote it made no sense for a Sonic game, and GameSpot said it sucked the fun out of Sonic Riders.

 Overall, reviewers deemed Sonic Riders an average entry in the Sonic franchise.
 IGN believed it was an improvement from the series' previous game Shadow the Hedgehog and would be fun for Sonic fans, but was nonetheless found its design choices questionable and felt it simply existed to cash in on the popularity of snowboarding game franchises like SSX.
 GameSpot said the game was occasionally entertaining but suffered from lackluster gameplay, and GamesRadar+ thought it proved that the once iconic Sonic franchise "has now become a dumping ground for half-baked games."

-Sequels

-A sequel to Sonic Riders, titled Sonic Riders: Zero Gravity, was released in 2008 for the Wii and PlayStation 2.
-A third title, Sonic Free Riders, developed by O-Two, was released as a launch title for the Xbox 360's Kinect peripheral on November 4, 2010.
+Sonic Riders was a commercial success; upon release, the GameCube version was the second best-selling game for the system, remaining among the top 10 until June 2006.
+Throughout 2006, the game sold 930,000 copies, with an additional 560,000 units in North America by the end of March 2007.
+In the UK, Riders debuted in the top 40 before climbing to first place.
+The GameCube and PlayStation 2 versions were later branded as part of the Player's Choice and Greatest Hits budget lines.